johu19/portfolio-backend/README.md

 Here is the Back-end part developed for the portfolio project.
+To ensure the quality of the API some E2E tests were done, from the frontend project and using Postman.
-To access the app just clone the frontend repository and follow the instructions Tech stack:
+To access the app just clone the frontend repository and follow the instructions.
+Tech stack:
   - Serverless framework
   - Node.js